 - Products.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
-Some IRS offices, libraries, grocery stores, copy centers, credit unions, and office supply stores have a collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
-Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes. - Services.
-You can walk in to local Taxpayer Assistance Centers every business day to ask tax questions or get help with a tax problem.
-An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
-You can set up an appointment by calling your local Center and, at the prompt, leave a message requesting Everyday Tax Solutions help.
+Some IRS offices, libraries, grocery stores, copy centers, city and county government offices, credit unions, and office supply stores have a collection of products available to print from a CD or photocopy from reproducible proofs.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revnue Bulletins, and Cumulative Bulletins available for research purposes. - Services.
+You can walk in to your local Taxpayer Assistance Center every business day for personal, face-to-face tax help.
+An employee can explain IRS letters, request adjustments to your tax account, or help you set up a payment plan.
+If you need to resolve a tax problem, have questions about how the tax law applies to your individual tax return, or you're more comfortable talking with someone in person, visit your local Taxpayer Assistance Center where you can spread out your records and talk with an IRS representative face-to-face.
+No appointment is necessary, but if you prefer, you can call your local Center and leave a message requesting an appointment to resolve a tax account issue.
 A representative will call you back within 2 business days to schedule an in-person appointment at your convenience.
-To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service.
+To find the number, go to www. irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service.

 Mail.
-You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
-Use the address that applies to your part of the country.
+You can send your order for forms, instructions, and publications to the address below.
+You should receive a response within 10 days after your request is received.